 Your first dose of prazosin may make you feel dizzy or faint, or start sweating.
 Take your first dose at bedtime and remain lying down until these symptoms have completely passed.

 Prazosin can cause dizziness which may affect your ability to drive.
-Make sure your reactions are normal before you drive or use tools or machines.
+Make sure your reactions are normal before you drive and before you use tools or machines.

 |Type of medicine||An alpha-blocker|